flatironinstitute/finufft/docs/error.rst

   17 invalid spread/interp method for dim (attempt to blockgather in 1D, e.g.)
   18 size of bins for subprob/blockgather invalid
-  19 GPU shmem too small for subprob/blockgather parameters
+  19 GPU shmem too small for subprob/blockgather parameters 20 invalid number of nonuniform points, i.e., nj or nk negative, or too large

 When ``ier=1`` (warning only) the transform(s) is/are still completed, at the smallest epsilon achievable, so, with that caveat, the answer should still be usable.

 For any other nonzero values of ``ier`` the transform may not have been performed and the output should not be trusted.
 However, we hope that the value of ``ier`` will help to narrow down the problem.

 FINUFFT sometimes also sends error text to ``stderr`` if it detects faulty input parameters.
+Please check your terminal output.

 If you are getting error codes, please reread the documentation for your language, then see our :ref:`troubleshooting advice <trouble>`.